 How Long Does Thermal Paste Last?

-When it comes to thermal paste, there are a few things you should know.
+When it comes to thermal paste, you should know a few things.
 For starters, not all thermal compounds work the same way.
 Most value options are good for two to three years, while higher-end compounds can go up to seven years.

 Second, replacing it every two to three years is a good idea and will keep your chip at its optimum.
 And third, if you’re unsure how long your thermal paste has been in use, it’s always better to err on caution and replace it sooner rather than later.

-By following these simple guidelines, you can ensure that your processor stays cool and performs at its best.
+Following these simple guidelines ensures that your processor stays cool and performs at its best.

 Does Thermal Paste Expire?